japoveda10/datascience/README.md

 # Data Science
-In this repository I publish some of my projects related to Data Science:
+In this repository I publish some of my Data Science related projects.

 ## What does it have?